merty/wordpress-move/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.1 =
+Performance has been improved and several bugs have been fixed.
+Also, if the Safe Mode is disabled, operations will not be interrupted by the maximum execution time error anymore.

 = 1.3 =
 Simple and Advanced Migration methods are merged and a database backup converter is integrated into the Backup Manager.